Written by: Mary Gerardine

 Step 5: Application Review

-Once you have completed your application and submitted the requirements, the state will review and issue your broker license.
+Once you have completed your application and submitted the requirements, the state will review your submission and issue your broker license if they approve.

-If your state uses an online application portal, you can track your application status using your login credentials that you created when you first signed up.
+If your state uses an online application portal, you can normally track the status of your application using the login credentials that you created when you first signed up.

 Maintaining Your Real Estate Broker License

-Your state real estate commission may also allow you to complete your CE in a given timeframe before your license expiration date.
-They will also send you a notification online (via your state’s online services portal or email) informing you to complete your CE requirements and file your renewal on time.
+Your state’s Real Estate Commission may also require you to complete your CE in a given timeframe before your license expiration date.
+In this case they’ll normally send you a notification (via your state’s online services portal or email) to inform you of your CE requirements and the deadline to complete them.

 Real Estate Broker Licensing FAQ